Governor of Misamis Oriental

-The Governor of Misamis Oriental (Gobernador ng Lalawigan Misamis Oriental) is the head of the local government of Misamis Oriental province in Northern Mindanao, Philippines, elected to three-year terms.
+The Governor of Misamis Oriental (Gobernador ng Lalawigan sa Sidlakang Misamis) is the head of the local government of Misamis Oriental province in Northern Mindanao, Philippines, elected to three-year terms.
 The governor is also the head of the executive branch and leads the provincial departments in executing the provincial ordinances and improving public services.
 The provincial governor is restricted to three consecutive terms totaling nine years, although a governor can be elected again after an interruption of one term.